Docs

 Can I transfer lTokens?

 Yes, it is possible to transfer lTokens from one account to another.
 However, caution should be exercised when transferring lTokens as they relate to borrow balance and overall account health.
 By transferring lTokens, the user is transferring supplied assets to the target account.
 A lToken transfer will fail when the requested transfer would bring an account into bad health.
-See the Liquidation section of the Technical Overview for further details.
+See the section of the for further details.

 Mint, Redeem, Borrow, and Repay Borrow